Superradiance -- the 2020 Edition: Black holes superradiant instabilities

 As might be anticipated, charged BHs in AdS are also unstable through superradiance, in line with what we discussed in Sec.~\ref{sec:chargedbombs} for charged BHs in a cavity.
+The setup describing a spherically symmetric, charged BH and a charged scalar -- generalizing to AdS asymptotics the charged BH bomb discussed in Sec.~\ref{sec:chargedbombs}, was also studied nonlinearly~\cite{Bosch:2016vcp,Dias:2016pma}.
+The results show strong evidence of a final stationary spacetime where a BH is in equilibrium with a charged condensate in its exterior, in line with the asymptotically flat case~\cite{Sanchis-Gual:2015lje,Sanchis-Gual:2016tcm}.
+Together with the follow-up of the instability of spinning BHs discussed above, these studies show that the instability exists and that there is a rich structure in its development and final state.
+Superradiant instabilities arise also in other spacetimes with AdS or dS asymptotics~\cite{Gonzalez:2017shu,Burikham:2017gdm}.

-In fact, such instability has been studied extensively in the context of the gauge-gravity duality and prompted the recent flurry of activity on so-called holographic superconductors and superfluids~\cite{Hartnoll:2008vx,Hartnoll:2009sz}.
-Curiously, the connection of this phenomenon to superradiance was initially almost unnoticed, and has been realized only some years after the original proposal (see Refs.~\cite{Hartnoll:2011fn,Dias:2011tj,Basu:2010uz}).
+In fact, instabilities had been studied extensively in the context of the gauge-gravity duality and prompted a flurry of activity on so-called holographic superconductors and superfluids~\cite{Hartnoll:2008vx,Hartnoll:2009sz}.
+Curiously, the connection of this phenomenon to superradiance was initially almost unnoticed, and has been realized only some years after the original proposal (see Refs.~\cite{Hartnoll:2011fn,Dias:2011tj,Basu:2010uz,Dias:2016pma}).
 We present here a unified picture of this problem.

 Instabilities of charged BHs in AdS have been studied in Ref.~\cite{Gubser:2008px} under a different guise, namely with the aim to provide a holographic dual description of a spontaneous symmetry-breaking mechanism at finite temperature.
 Ref.~\cite{Gubser:2008px} considered an Abelian Higgs theory in four-dimensional curved spacetime, which is given by action~\eqref{eq:MFaction} with a massless Maxwell field.
 A solution of the theory above is a RN-AdS BH (cf. Eq.~\eqref{RNLambda}) endowed with an electric potential\footnote{As discussed in Ref.~\cite{Gubser:2008px}, the electric potential at the horizon should vanish to ensure regularity of the one-form $\Phi dt$.} $\Phi=Q/r-Q/r_+$ and a vanishing scalar field.
 A small scalar fluctuation on this background is governed by the Klein-Gordon equation with an effective mass term given by